 - Honey - Honey and oats just go together which is why I used it in this recipe.
 However, if you’re vegan or prefer an alternative sweetener, I highly recommend pure maple syrup, date syrup, or coconut nectar as a replacement.

-- Chocolate chips - For the chocolate topping, I used dairy-free dark chocolate morsels.
-The Enjoy Life brand is one of my favorites but feel free to use whichever kind of chocolate you have on hand!
+- Chocolate chips - For the chocolate layer on top!
+I used dairy-free dark chocolate morsels.
+The Enjoy Life brand is one of my favorites but feel free to use whichever kind of chocolate you have on hand.
+Semi-sweet chocolate chips is also a great option!

-These no-bake chocolate peanut butter oatmeal bars are super easy to make.
+These no bake chocolate oat bars are super easy to make.
 This is a great recipe to make with kids!
 You will need a large mixing bowl, an 8 X 8 pan, and a pot to melt the chocolate.

 Step 1 : Prepare the oat mixture.
 In a bowl, add the rolled oats, peanut butter, and honey and mix well to distribute.
 The oats should be coated in the peanut butter.
 This is best done with a rubber spatula or a mixing spoon.